nikukatansa/crossroad-live/site/content/_index.md

     Sunday School resources.
 There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
-  video: krF7lKD-QcE
+  video: kCWyLoxOcgc
 blessing:
   heading: Benediction
-  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
+    so that you may overflow with hope by the power of the Holy Spirit.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 7th June 2020
+subtitle: Sunday worship - 14th June 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!